-Strainers are a critical to industrial processes that require mechanical particle separation.
+What are strainers?
+Strainers are critical to industrial processes that require mechanical particle separation.
 They may be used to promote sanitation, produce a more palatable end-product, ensure product uniformity or simply protect critical and expensive equipment from clogs.
 While they come in a variety of shapes and sizes and levels of straining (coarse to fine), there is one common element among them: they need to be easy to disassemble and clean.
-Different styles of strainers include:
+Different types of strainers include:

 Inline strainers.
 These long strainers mechanically remove unwanted solids from liquid, gas or steam lines.
 They’re available in different lengths and diameters and can accommodate various levels of straining.
 Coarse straining often needs only the perforated back-up tube by itself.
 Medium straining might require the addition of a wire mesh overscreens.